metaeducation/ren-cpp/doc/build.md

 and rename it `r3-make.exe` (or try to simply name it `r3-make` if you have it tells you that it is what it needs).

-Next step, we need to configure the makefile to be able to use it with MinGW.
+Next step, you need to configure the makefile to be able to use it with MinGW.
 Open a console in the `make` subdirectory of Rebol's source code and run the following
 lines: